tomepetty/ncappzoo/apps/turtlebot_finder/README.md

 You must use the tb_start.sh script to start a ROS Master first before running run.py.
 The ROS Master must be running in a terminal at all times for communication to exist between the turtlebot and the python script.

 2. Open another terminal and navigate to the Turtlebot_finder folder.
 Set your OpenVINO environment variables for the terminal by sourcing your setupvars.bin file.
-This file should be located in the bin folder of your OpenVINO install location.
+This file should be located in the bin folder of your OpenVINO install location. <br>
-**EXAMPLE:** **source ~/intel/OpenVINO/bin/setupvars.sh**
+**EXAMPLE:** **source ~/intel/OpenVINO/bin/setupvars.sh** <br>

-3. Add the OpenVINO Python2 folder to your Python Path environment variable.
+3. Add the OpenVINO Python2 folder to your Python Path environment variable. <br>
 **EXAMPLE:** **export PYTHONPATH=/home/YOUR_USER_NAME/intel/openvino_2019.3.376/python/python2.7:$PYTHONPATH**

 4. Start the application using the command: ***python2 run.py*** or ***make run***<br>